 Cloudera Manager can use a custom external authentication program,.
 Typically, this may be a custom script that interacts with a custom authentication service.
 Cloudera Manager will call the external program with the username as the first command line argument.
 The password is passed over stdin.
-Each positive value exit code can be mapped to Cloudera Manager user roles.
-A negative value is returned for failure to authenticate.
-Valid values for the exit code are between 0 and 127.
+Cloudera Manager assumes the program will return the following exit codes identifying the user role for a successful authentication: